Military Support

 Community Pet Pantry

-San Diego Humane Society offers supplemental pet food assistance to families in need from 10 a.m.-6 p.m., Tuesday through Sunday at each of our campuses.
+San Diego Humane Society offers free supplemental pet food and supplies to families in need from 10 a.m.-6 p.m., Tuesday through Sunday at each of our campuses.

 Learn More